Structured coalescents, coagulation equations and multi-type branching processes: Tightness and characterization of accumulation points

-\begin{lemma}[(P2)] Let $t_0=0$ in the critical sampling case and $t_0=\varepsilon>0$ in the large sampling case.
-We have \end{lemma} \begin{proof} For the critical sampling, we would like to make use of Eq.~\eqref{lemsecondmoment} from Lemma~\ref{lemlemsecondmoment}.
+We now establish the announced uniform-in-time moment bounds. \begin{proof}[Proof of Lemma \ref{lemmap2}] For the critical sampling, we would like to make use of Eq.~\eqref{lemsecondmoment} from Lemma~\ref{lemlemsecondmoment}.
 To that end, once again since $\langle\mu_{i}^{K}(t), 1 \rangle \leq b$, we find (with abuse of notation) Note that on the left hand side we integrate $\mu_{\otimes}^{K}(t)$ against the 2-Norm on $\mathbb{R}^{d^{2}}$, whereas on the right hand side we integrate $\mu_{i}^{K}(t)$ against the 2-Norm on $\mathbb{R}^{d}$.
 Further, since the sum of the squares is smaller than the square of the sum: Last, since the block sizes are only increasing over time, and again the sum of the squares is smaller than the square of the sum, Eq.~\eqref{lemsecondmoment} already yields because we assumed $\alpha_i =1$ for all $i \in [d]$ throughout the section.
 Since $ \gamma_{K}= N_{K}/K $, we conclude:

 The proof for the large sampling follows the same general idea, only that here, we make use of Eq.~\eqref{lemsecondmomentb}.
 More explicitly, this time we find (again with abuse of notation) Note that (again) on the left hand side we integrate $\mu_{\otimes}^{K}(t)$ against the 2-Norm on $\mathbb{R}^{d^{2}}$, whereas on the right hand side we integrate $\mu_{i}^{K}(t)$ against the 2-Norm on $\mathbb{R}^{d}$.
 For the first expectation on the right hand side, we again use that the sum of squares is smaller than the square of the sum and that blocks are only increasing over time: We may therefore apply Eq.~\eqref{lemsecondmomentb} to find For the second expectation, since the number of blocks is decreasing over time, we first find Moreover, according to Lemmas~\ref{lemdelayedkingman} and~\ref{moki} Combining Eq.~\eqref{eqsecondmomentfirstexp} and Eq.~\eqref{eqsecondmomentsecondexp}, we arrive at \end{proof}